JoseMendeznovel/juriscraper/README.rst

 What is This?
 =============

 Juriscraper is a scraper library started several years ago that gathers judicial opinions, oral arguments, and PACER data in the American court system.
-It is currently able to scrape:
+It is currently able to scrape:null

 -  a variety of pages and reports within the PACER system
 -  opinions from all major appellate Federal courts